 However, the frosty temperatures also affect the equipment – for example, the bindings can freeze.
 During breaks, it can help to briefly step out of the bindings and back in again to thaw the mechanism.

-Warm Weather and slush
+Warm weather and slush

 At the other extreme are warm temperatures when skiing, i.e. around or above freezing point.
 These cause the snow to melt.
 In the first days of spring, this often happens during the day when the thermometer climbs above zero degrees.
-At night, the temperatures drop again, the melted snow freezes and the result is an icy slope or with slushy snow.
+At night, the temperatures drop again, the melted snow freezes and the result is an icy slope or slushy snow.

-This has two effects on skiing: As with cardboard snow, the slush is heavy, so you have to use a lot of force when skiing.
+This has two effects on skiing: As with damp snow, the slush is heavy, so you have to use a lot of force when skiing.
 In addition, the snow sticks under the skis and sucks them to the ground.
 But this also gives you a somewhat firmer footing.

 If you fall down, you will notice the second effect of the icy slush: it burns your skin.
 You can avoid skiing on the slush by getting on the slopes early, when it is not yet warm.
-Early risers are rewarded with pleasant temperatures and free descents.
+Early risers are rewarded with pleasant temperatures and unobstructed descents.

 Pay attention to the weather forecast and adjust accordingly